NotBugThisFicha/My_DOTS-NavMeshAgent/README.md

 2) Entities Package 1.0.0-pre65 or higher

-The project is complete version, pathfinding already working perfect.
+The project is complete version, pathfinding and movement already working perfect on multithread.